DavBazz00/Brain-Network-/README.md

 # Brain Network Project

-This repository include a project for the exam in Biomedicine at the Politecnico di Torino.
+This repository include an ongoing project for the exam in Biomedicine at the Politecnico di Torino.

 This is a collaborative project to study and simulate dynamics on brain networks using the **Brain Connectivity Toolbox (BCT)** and custom implementations.
 Our goal is to analyze network properties, simulate dynamics (e.g., Susceptible-Infected models), and visualize 3D brain networks based on coactivation data.